Physical Challenge: Amputee

 Eduardo has since adapted and moved forward.
 With specialized prosthetics for cooking, cycling, and hunting, Eduardo still pursues his passions and lives to not only share them with others, but to prove that anyone can accomplish anything.

 Dubbed “the Bionic Chef”, Eduardo is still sharing his love for cooking as the CoFounder of Montana Mex.
-Eduardo is also heavily involved with CAF and has not been supported as an athlete, but also fundraised and advocated on behalf of CAF as well.
+Eduardo is also heavily involved with CAF and has not only been supported as an athlete, but also fundraised and advocated on behalf of CAF as well.

 Watch “Charged” the Eduardo Garcia story